 Health Care Ethics, Ph.D. and J.D.
 Dual Degree

-Students begin their dual degree studies at Saint Louis University's School of Law as traditional first-year students.
+Students begin their dual degree studies at the Saint Louis University School of Law as traditional first-year students.
 In their second and third years of study, students are primarily law students but take six credits of courses at SLU's Center for Health Care Ethics.

 In addition to the six credits in health care ethics, students enroll in a three-credit directed research course that is cross-listed by both programs.
 The directed research project is supervised by faculty from both programs and is treated as a traditional law school directed research project.

 Dual degree students ordinarily graduate with the J.D. in three years of full-time study.
 It is recommended that they sit for the bar exam in the summer following their graduation.